aizhuxue007/osticket-installation/README.md

 <p>
-9. In the browser, click 'continue' to set up osTicket <br>
+9. In the browser, 'continue' setting up osTickets <br>
 - Note that the Default email is for receiving email from endusers.

 </p>